 i.
 Mill Rd.
 With Bender Rd, a route from Lake Michigan into Waukesha county, with moderate trattic.

 4. The Northwest wasteland.
 North of Bradley Rd and west of 60th Street, there are no recommended routes.
 The north-south roads are busy, narrow, and in poor condition, with no shoulders.
 This situation may change if and when these roads are rebuilt.
-Note should be made of a couple of two routes into the neighboring counties:
+Note should be made of a couple of routes into the neighboring counties:

 a.
 Good Hope Rd into Menomonee Falls.
-A bike trail has been constructed along Good Hope Rd from a point just west of highway 41 to Pilgrim Rd.
+A bike trail has been constructed in Menomonee Falls along Good Hope Rd from a point just west of highway 41 to Pilgrim Rd.
 It appears there are plans to connect this to the Oak Leaf Trail, but this has not been done yet and traffic on Good Hope in this area can be very heavy.
 The map shows a circuitous route from Mill Rd to the bike trail using frontage roads.

 b.
 Dretzka Park to Germantown.
 The map shows a route running from Bradley Rd, along Leon to Lilly and Fountain, Fond du Lac Ave, to Country Aire Dr., the boundary between Ozaukee and Washington counties.
 To cross from Lilly to Fountain requires using a road in an industrial park.
 Traffic on highway 145 seemed moderate when I looked at it, certainly far better than any of the roads to the east.